-Beginning December 3, 2022, trademark applicants will have three months (with an optional three-month extension), instead of the current six months, to respond to office actions issued during the examination of a trademark application at the United States Patent and Trademark Office (USPTO).
+As of December 3, 2022, trademark applicants have three months (with an optional three-month extension) to respond to office actions issued during the examination of a trademark application at the United States Patent and Trademark Office (USPTO).
 This change only applies to office actions issued on or after December 3.

 By shortening the response time, the USPTO intends to decrease the time it takes to get a registration.
 The option to file an extension request provides flexibility for customers that need more time to respond to more complex office actions.